vmware-archive/dependency-labeler/README.md

 ## Usage

 By default `deplab` [generates](#generate-metadata) the metadata of an image and the provided git repository (from where the image is built).
-The metadata is placed in a label on the output image, which are read by Pivotal's Open Source Licensing (OSL) process when using the container_image scan root.
+The metadata is placed in a label on the output image, which can be read by any automated process.
 Once an image is labelled with `deplab` the metadata can be visualized using [inspect](#inspect).

 `deplab` currently supports the auto-generation of dpkg and rpm package lists.
 RPM support is currently experimental.
 It necessitates the presence of the `rpm` binary in the  `$PATH` where `deplab` is run.
 Additional sources can be entered manually.